 Twenty-four hours notice must be given prior to viewing by either visiting, phoning +61 3 8344 5262 or send an email to the Louise Hanson-Dyer Music Library.

 Items will be viewed in the Cultural Collections Reading Room located on the third floor of the Baillieu Library.
-Viewing hours are 10am-5pm, Monday-Friday.

-The Barry Tuckwell Collection
+Thge Barry Tuckwell Collection

 In 2008, the Ian Potter Foundation made a generous grant to the Louise Hanson-Dyer Music Library for the acquisition, cataloguing and preservation of the Barry Tuckwell Collection.
 Barry Tuckwell is widely recognised as the foremost French horn player of his generation.

-Among the Collection's contents are: printed (some pre-publication proofs) and manuscript scores, including works written for, dedicated to and edited or annotated by Tuckwell; sound recordings in various formats, commercial and non-commercial; correspondence with composers, conductors, other performers, instrument makers, administrators and others; diaries; documents related to the London Symphony Orchestra, in particular for the period when Tuckwell was its Chairman; concert programmes; posters (not in boxes, some framed); press clippings; photographs; inventories and trade catalogues.The concert programs in the collection span Tuckwell’s career from the mid 1940s until his retirement as a performer.
+Contained in the Collection are: printed (some pre-publication proofs) and manuscript scores, including works written for, dedicated to and edited or annotated by Tuckwell; sound recordings in various formats, commercial and non-commercial; correspondence with composers, conductors, other performers, instrument makers, administrators and others; diaries; documents related to the London Symphony Orchestra, in particular for the period when Tuckwell was its Chairman; concert programmes; posters (not in boxes, some framed); press clippings; photographs; inventories and trade catalogues.The concert programs in the collection span Tuckwell’s career from the mid 1940s until his retirement as a performer.
 A large proportion feature performing groups with which Tuckwell was associated, such as the London Symphony Orchestra, the Tuckwell Wind Quintet and the Jones, Tuckwell and Langbein Trio.
 Tuckwell’s international solo career is also fully documented.
 A program listing is currently underway.

 Some of Tuckwell’s more notable correspondents include Leonard Bernstein, Benjamin Britten, John Culshaw, Benny Goodman, Norman Lebrecht, André Previn, Leopold Stokowski and Alice Strauss, daughter of Richard Strauss.

 As the collection is catalogued and listed, conservation measures are taken to improve its physical condition and ensure its longevity for future research.
 Tuckwell sorted much of the correspondence and concert programs into chronological order.
 These collections are described according to archival practices, while the manuscript scores and published music are catalogued onto the library catalogue.
-A catalogued example of a music mansucript by Richard Rodney Bennett .
+A catalogued example of a music manuscript by Richard Rodney Bennett .

 The Barry Tuckwell Collection is a significant and comprehensive resource for anyone researching any aspect of Tuckwell’s professional career and for those interested more generally in twentieth-century horn repertoire or performance practice.